US Highway 101

 Original Routing

 US 101 was commissioned in 1926 as one of the original US highways.
-It originally went from the Mexican Border south of San Diego to Olympia, Washington; north of Los Angeles it followed what is essentially its current routing.
-For 2/3 of its length in California, it followed El Camino Real and in just north of San Francisco it became the Redwood Highway.
+It originally went from the Mexican Border south of San Diego to Olympia, Washington.
+Between the Mexican Border and Los Angeles it followed the route of I-5, and in fact, many parts of I-5 were originally built as US 101.
+Its new southern terminus is the East LA Interchange where it intersects with I-5, I-10, and SR-60.
+From that point north it followed what is essentially its current routing.
+For two-thirds of its length in California, it followed El Camino Real to the last mission in the chain, Mission San Francisco Solano in Sonoma.
+However, to the north of San Francisco it is known as the Redwood Highway.
 In Oregon and Washington it followed just about exactly the same route it does now, following the coast from the Oregon-California border north to the Olympic Peninsula in Washington, curving to the east, then to the south, finally ending in Olympia, Washington, ending at US 99; now I-5.

 Current Status Outside of California